joezersk/Postman/README.md

 <BR><BR>
 Note that after you import this enviroment, that you will have to modify the variable values to match your own ACI setup.
 <BR><BR>
-If you prefer, I have recorded a series of short 5-minute videos on using Postman with ACI. <a href="https://www.youtube.com/channel/UCN_MNVF3e05YntJqdldGnvA" target="framename"> You can view the on YouTube by clicking here.</a>
+If you prefer, I have recorded a series of short 5-minute videos on using Postman with ACI. <a href="https://www.youtube.com/channel/UCN_MNVF3e05YntJqdldGnvA"> You can view the on YouTube by clicking here.</a>
 <BR>
 <BR>
 <HR>